up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 Plug the WAS-110 into a 10-gigabit compatible SFP+ host interface, such as a NIC, media converter, and/or network switch.

+!!! warning "Catch 22"
+    The WAS-110 running the default Azores firmware will trigger RX_LOS if the SC/APC fiber cable is unplugged or inactive.
+Some host interfaces will enter a power-saving state, making the WAS-110 inaccessible.

+    Plugging in the SC/APC fiber cable prior to cloning the serial number can trigger a rogue ONT at the OLT and subsequently blacklist the port requiring a service call.

 ### Download firmware

 The community firmware comes in two (2) variants: *basic* and *bfw*; for the purposes of this guide, we'll focus on